 If you are interested in working or studying in China or in applying for a Confucius Institute Scholarship in the future, then HSK, the Chinese Proficiency Certificate, is of interest to you.

-On receipt of your application form, and after the deadline we will issue your admission ticket, which will be posted to the address you provide on the form.
-You MUST bring this admission ticket and your identification when register for the exams to the examination with you.
+An exam admission ticket will be posted to the address you provide on the form.
+You MUST bring this admission ticket and the identification document you used when registering with you.

-Oral examinations for those candidates who opt to add this element of the test will also be run.
-A separate briefing will be provided to those candidates taking the oral element of the HSK known as HSKK.
+A briefing will also be provided to those candidates taking the oral element of the HSK known as HSKK.

-We hold a small stock of old exam past papers though now it is easy enough to download sample paper online.
+You can download sample papers online.
 Check out Hanban’s free online assessment website where these materials can also be found.

 Online or Offline?